Nurturing care framework: early childhood development in crises

 Child-friendly spaces provide protection, play and psychosocial support in emergencies

-Some of the key elements for child development in emergencies can be addressed through child friendly spaces (World Vision International & IFRC, 2018)World Vision International & IFRC Reference Centre for Psychosocial Support.
-(2018).
-Operational guidance for child friendly spaces in humanitarian settings. https://pscentre.org/wp-content/uploads/2018/11/Operational-Guidance-for-Child-friendly-spaces-low-res.pdf.
-These inclusive safe spaces for children of different ages offer them the opportunity to meet and play with other children in an age-appropriate way, always with the presence of professionals accompanying them.
-They also enable educational activities that help restore a relative sense of "normality" in the midst of adversity.
-These spaces also contribute to child protection against abuse, exploitation, and violence, allow for psychosocial support activities to develop self-esteem and emotional regulation, and provide support for caregivers.
+Some of the key elements for child development in emergencies can be addressed through child-friendly spaces (World Vision International & IFRC, 2018).
+These inclusive safe spaces for children of different ages offer them the opportunity to meet and play with other children in an age-appropriate manner, always with the presence of professionals who accompany them.
+They also allow for educational activities that help restore a relative sense of "normality" in the midst of adversity.
+These spaces also contribute to child protection against abuse, exploitation and violence, enable psychosocial support activities to develop self-esteem and emotional regulation, and serve as a support for caregivers.

 Some of these spaces can be adapted to meet the specific needs of younger children, including infants, and their mothers (or other caregivers).
 Furthermore, this intervention model allows for addressing the protection of breastfeeding and feeding during these critical early stages of extreme vulnerability.